Submit your mandatory Notice of Intent

 First Nations need to submit a Notice of Intent (NOI)

-Even First Nations applying for an FWCP grant are required to submit a mandatory Notice of Intent (NOI) by Friday, September 7, 2018, by 5 p.m.
-PDT.
+Even First Nations applying for an FWCP grant are required to submit a mandatory Notice of Intent (NOI).
 The Peace Region Manager may provide you with additional guidance before submitting your grant application.